ABOUT MEHER BABA

 “I have come not to teach but to awaken.
 Understand therefore that I lay down no precepts.”

 Throughout eternity I have laid down principles and precepts, but mankind has ignored them.
 Man’s inability to live God’s words makes the Avatar’s teaching a mockery.
-Instead of practicing the compassion He taught, man has waged crusades in His name.
+Instead of practising the compassion He taught, man has waged crusades in His name.
 Instead of living the humility, purity, and truth of His words, man has given way to hatred, greed and violence.

 Because man has been deaf to the principles and precepts laid down by God in the past, in this present Avataric Form I observe Silence.
 You have asked for and been given enough words – it is now time to live them.
 To get nearer and nearer to God you have to get further and further away from “I”, “my”, “me” and “mine”.
 You have not to renounce anything but your own self.
 It is as simple as that, though found to be almost impossible.
 It is possible for you to renounce your limited self by my Grace.
 I have come to release that Grace.